In this article you'll find some nice explanation on properties of the number e.

 slot is also very good to find.

-it has a decent battery, frequently i can use it all day long without
+It has a decent battery, frequently i can use it all day long without

 a recharge. i'd only remove the barrel port, as the USBC port can be